kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 A helpful [overview of this feature is available in Envoy's documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/outlier).
 This can be configured via the `outlierDetection` field on the `Upstream` resource.
 See the {{< protobuf name="gloo.solo.io.Upstream" display="API reference for more detail" >}}.

 Also, consider using `retries` on your _routes_.
-The default value for this attribute is `1`.
-Generally spealing, we observed better results with the value being set to `3`.
+The default value for this attribute is `1`, which you can increase to `3` for better results.

 ## Metrics and monitoring

 ### Grafana dashboards

-You will find a dedicated Grafana dashboard for each `Upstream` _Custom Resource_ that exists.
-These dashboard are pretty handy when you want to understand if your active/passive health-checks are working, as well as retries, requests rate and latency, responses codes, number of active connections and more.
+A dedicated Grafana dashboard exists for each `Upstream` _Custom Resource_.
+These dashboards can help you verify whether your active/passive health checks are working, as well as provide insight into retries, requests rate and latency, responses codes, number of active connections, and more.

 ![Upstream dashboard - part 1]({{< versioned_link_path fromRoot="/img/grafana-us-part1.png" >}})